Apostolic throne: Other thrones

-The See of Milan claimed the Apostle Barnabas as its founder, but this was disputed.
-Nonetheless, this Apostolic Throne was later occupied by the highly important Bishop St. Ambrose, who was the mentor of St. Augustine of Hippo (not to be confused with St. Augustine of Canterbury) presided over the See of Milan, which follows a distinctive rite, the Ambrosian Rite, with a liturgy somewhat different from that of Latin Rite Catholicism.
+The See of Milan claimed the apostle Barnabas as its founder, but this was disputed.
+Nonetheless, this apostolic throne was later occupied by the important bishop Ambrose, who was the mentor of Augustine of Hippo.

-The Archbishop of Canterbury is crowned atop St. Augustine's Chair, referring to the first holder of that office, St. Augustine of Canterbury, not to be confused with the earlier theologian St. Augustine of Hippo.
+The archbishop of Canterbury is installed in St. Augustine's Chair, referring to the first holder of that office, Augustine of Canterbury, not to be confused with the earlier theologian and bishop Augustine of Hippo.